 Eastern influences are now a huge thing in the world of fashion and beauty.
-From our favorite ingredients to celebrity styles, the Eastern culture proves that it can stay on a par with most Western countries.
-One of them is the Asian skincare trend that led many ladies to invest in their skincare routine.
-While others are trying out painless permanent hair removal for smooth hair-free skin, some are filling up their carts with skincare essentials.
+From our favorite ingredients to celebrity styles, the Eastern culture proves that it can stay on par with most Western countries.
+One of them is the Asian skincare trend that has led many ladies to invest in their skincare routine.
+While others are trying out painless permanent hair removal for smooth, hair-free skin, some are filling up their carts with skincare essentials.

-For those who are having struggles to pick the best product for their acne regimen, green tea is the way to go.
+For those who are struggling to pick the best product for their acne regimen, green tea is the way to go.
 In a study about the effects of green tea on acne and sebum production, the experiment showed that green tea contains a polyphenolic compound called EGCG (epigallocatechin-3-gallate), which helps in treating acne, oily skin, and other skin infections.

 A person with excess sebum production is likely to experience acne breakouts and clogged pores.
 While most skin products simply eliminate excess oil on the skin surface, green tea tackles the root cause by reducing oil production in the skin cells.
 This results in less oily skin without the effects of chemical substances found in several cosmetic products.

-As mentioned earlier, green tea contains micronutrients called EGCG, responsible for green tea's skin repair abilities.
+As mentioned earlier, green tea contains micronutrients called EGCG, which are responsible for green tea's skin repair abilities.
 EGCG contains antioxidants that protect the skin from the skin-aging effects of the sun.
-In a study by the University of Kentucky College of Medicine, UV exposure accounts for over 80% of visible signs of skin aging, including wrinkling, scalping, dry appearance, and impaired pigmentation.
+In a study by the University of Kentucky College of Medicine, UV exposure accounts for over 80% of visible signs of skin aging, including wrinkling, scalping, a dry appearance, and impaired pigmentation.

 The skin repair properties of EGCG also come with skin-enhancing features by improving moisture retention and skin hydration and reducing wrinkle formation.
 This means green tea aids in slowing down skin aging by applying it topically or taking oral supplements that contain green tea properties.
 The continuous use of green tea leads to noticeable results after several weeks by improving the skin's elasticity.